Richard Smith (editor): On medical publishing

+On open access publishing

 Smith is a proponent of open access publishing.
 He was editor of the BMJ when the journal first moved to online publishing, and made the journal's archives freely available.
 He sits on the board of directors of the Public Library of Science, an open access publisher of scientific and medical research.
 He was editor in chief of the open-access Cases Journal, which aimed to create a database of medical case reports.